Agrometeorology Cell

 Based on the field experiment, it was concluded that with delay in onset of monsoon, the Growing Degree Days (GDD) and Heat Use Efficiency (HUE) of different crops were tended to decline.

-(A) The farmers training programmes conducted under RKVY project
+1) The farmers training programmesconducted under RKVY Project:

 S.N.